 While in hospital, your midwife or lactation consultant will be helping you get this magical liquid gold into your baby through breastfeeding or through syringe extraction — the latter may happen if your baby takes a bit longer to latch or if you're not going down the breastfeeding path.

-Colostrum is a thick, sticky substance that will eventually turn into milk after a few days, and they call it "liquid gold" as it's packed with antibodies for your baby's first ever snack; it helps fight infection, assists with important physiologic functions, maintains the baby's blood sugar and even has a laxative effect.
-You'll only produce a few teaspoons of this amazing stuff, but that's all your baby needs before it thins out and becomes milk.
+Colostrum is a thick, sticky substance that will eventually turn into milk after a few days, and they call it "liquid gold" as it's packed with antibodies for your baby's first ever snack; it helps fight infection, assists with important physiologic functions, maintains the baby's blood sugar and even has a laxative effect [8].

 Hormonal shifts

 After you give birth, you may feel very weepy, fragile and prone to feelings of sadness.
-This is normal and is not necessarily postpartum depression!
-Progesterone and estrogen, the hormones you had an abundance of during pregnancy, decrease as soon as both the baby and the placenta are delivered.
-Oxytocin, the bonding hormone, surges immediately following birth to compensate for the initial drops in progesterone and estrogen.
+This is normal and is not necessarily a serious mental health issue!
+Progesterone and oestrogen, the hormones you had an abundance of during pregnancy, decrease as soon as both the baby and the placenta are delivered.

 Swelling